gitjoelt/stockTracker/README.md

 This will create a dev server on port 8000 (http://localhost:8000)

-To build a final copy run
+To build the application type
 ```
 npm run build
 ```